 - 2.1.
 Shall not participate in any activity or relationship that may impair or be presumed to impair their unbiased assessment.
 This participation includes those activities or relationships that may be in conflict with the interests of the organization. - 2.2.
 Shall not accept anything that may impair or be presumed to impair their professional judgment. - 2.3.
+Shall disclose all material facts known to them that, if not disclosed, may distort the reporting of activities under review.

+The objectivity principle is a frequently tested ethics topic.
+Being able to apply the rules of conduct related to objectivity to scenarios will increase your success on the exam.
+To do this, a higher level of understanding beyond memorization is required.

-Shall disclose all material facts known to them that, if not disclosed, may distort the reporting of activities under review. - a.
-A material ownership interest in a competitor is allowable. - 1) An internal auditor seldom can during the course of employment take action to enhance the value of the ownership interest. - b.
+A material ownership interest in a competitor is allowable.
+An internal auditor seldom can during the course of employment take action to enhance the value of the ownership interest.

 For example, if management override of an important control creates exposure to a material risk, the internal auditor is ethically obligated to report the matter to senior officials charged with performing the governance function.
-Disclosure is not limited by time constraints. - c.
+Disclosure is not limited by time constraints.

 An internal auditor cannot assure anonymity.
 Information communicated to an internal auditor is not deemed to be privileged.
-However, promising merely to attempt to keep the source of the information confidential is allowed. - d.
-Disclosure is not required when the internal auditor gathers sufficient information to dispel the suspicion of fraud. - e.
+However, promising merely to attempt to keep the source of the information confidential is allowed.

+Disclosure is not required when the internal auditor gathers sufficient information to dispel the suspicion of fraud.

 The CAE should share information and coordinate activities with other internal and external providers of relevant assurance and consulting services.

-2. Conflict of Interest Policy
+Conflict of Interest Policy

-- a.
-A conflict of interest policy should prohibit the transfer of benefits between an employee and those with whom the organization deals. - 3.
-Examples of violations of Rules 2.1., 2.2., and 2.3. include the following: - a.
-Rule of Conduct 2.1. - 1) Excessive individual fraternizing outside of work with the organization's employees, management, third-party suppliers, and vendors. - 2) Certain dealings in commercial properties (excluding rental activity). - 3) Sales of services or products by the internal auditor to the organization. - 4) Participation in non-public service organizations may not be allowed, for example, serving as a consultant to third parties (vendors, suppliers, etc.) with which the organization conducts business. - Performing an audit in a department managed by a family member.

-- 6) Accepting a bonus based on work accomplished during an audit. - 7) Assuming management responsibilities and auditing an area in which the auditor had such responsibilities within 1 year.
+A conflict of interest policy should prohibit the transfer of benefits between an employee and those with whom the organization deals.

+Examples of violations of Rules 2.1., 2.2., and 2.3. include the following:

+Rule of Conduct 2.1.

+- 1. Excessive individual fraternizing outside of work with the organization's employees, management, third-party suppliers, and vendors. - 2.
+Certain dealings in commercial properties (excluding rental activity). - 3.
+Sales of services or products by the internal auditor to the organization. - 4.
+Participation in non-public service organizations may not be allowed, for example, serving as a consultant to third parties (vendors, suppliers, etc.) with which the organization conducts business. - 5.
+Performing an audit in a department managed by a family member. - 6.
+Accepting a bonus based on work accomplished during an audit. - 7.
+Assuming management responsibilities and auditing an area in which the auditor had such responsibilities within 1 year.
-b.

 Rule of Conduct 2.2.

-- Accepting gifts, meals, trips, and special treatment that exceed policy limits or are not disclosed and approved - 2) Working in a non-audit position and accepting gifts not permitted by IIA code of conduct c.
+- Accepting gifts, meals, trips, and special treatment that exceed policy limits or are not disclosed and approved - 2.
+Working in a non-audit position and accepting gifts not permitted by IIA code of conduct

 Rule of Conduct 2.3.